-How to visit the Jewish Cultural Quarter with your City CardIn order to visit this venue with your City Card, you are required to book a timeslot in advance.
-Book a timeslot by following this link , select your timeslot and choose the 'Other valid entrance' ticket during your checkout.
-Please make sure your City Card is valid at the time of your visit."
+To visit this location with your City Card, you must reserve a time slot in advance.
+Book a time slot via this link , select your time slot and choose the 'Other valid entrance ticket' ticket during checkout.
+Make sure your City Card is valid at the time of your visit.

 The schedule of the exhibitions is being adjusted.
 Exhibitions that were already open can be seen longer, new exhibitions are being moved forward.
 The adjusted data can be found below.
 They are here to find.